noahehall/theBookOfNoah/0current/aws/0servers.md

 ## ec2

 - instance connect: connect to an instance from the browser
+- Auto scaling is a great way to have the E2C services change when needed.

 - use cases

   - secure; resizable compute capacity in the cloud
   - virtual machines you run in the cloud
   - configure cpu, memory, storage & networking capabilities